Granada-Publications/granada-publications-style/index.md

 # General

+## Abbreviations

+> An abbreviation does not normally have a distinct pronunciation of its own.
+These properties distinguish abbreviations from **acronyms** and **initialisms** like *NATO* and *BBC*, from **clipped forms** like *gym* and *phone*, and from symbols like * and 5.[@trask2003mind]

+> When an organization has a long name, we frequently use a short form of that name obtained by taking the initial letters of the important words of the name.
+If the result can be pronounced as a word, we call it an *acronym*.
+Examples of acronyms include *NATO* for the *North Atlantic Treaty Organization* and *NASA* for the *National Aeronautics and Space Administration*.
+If the result cannot be pronounced as a word, but must be spelled out letter by letter, we call it an *initialism*.
+Examples include *BBC* for the *British Broadcasting Corporation*...[@trask2003mind]

 ## Punctuation

 If both a question mark and exclamation mark are to be used, the question mark will come first. e.g. What?!